black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 # Step 117
 Below your update call, set the monsterHealth to be the health of the current monster.
 You can get this value by accessing the health property of monsters[fighting] with dot notation.

+# Step 118
+By default, the HTML element that shows the monster's stats has been hidden with CSS.
+When the player clicks the "Fight dragon" button, the monster's stats should be displayed.
+You can accomplish this by using the style and display properties on the monsterStats element.

+The style property is used to access the inline style of an element and the display property is used to set the visibility of an element.

+Display the monsterStats element by updating the display property of the style property to block.